naegelejd/nolli/notes.md

 ## Complete

+- handle error messages in a fashion suitable for a library
 - the parser need to respect operator associativity (POW symbol is right-associative)
 - the parser needs to respect operator precedence.
 I plan to use the Shunting Yard algorithm to parse expressions.